-CAMHS LDT provide assessment and treatment for children and young people with a moderate to profound learning disability as defined in ICD 10 (IQ below 50) for mental health problems and associated behavioural difficulties and for complex high risk behaviours understood within their learning disability and co-morbid conditions up to the maximum age of 18 years.
-(Referrals for 17 years 9 months would be redirected to adult LD health services).
+CAMHS LDT provide assessment and treatment for children and young people with a moderate to profound Intellectual Developmental Disability (IDD) as defined in ICD 11 for mental health problems and associated behavioural difficulties and/or for complex high risk behaviours understood within their Intellectual Developmental Disability and co-morbid conditions up to the maximum age of 18 years where assessment and input has already been undertaken but sustained change not maintained.
+(Referrals for 17 years 9 months would be redirected to adult LD health services unless urgent and/or high risk).

-In line with multiagency care pathways we also undertake Neurodevelopmental assessments in regards to ASD and ADHD for diagnosis.
-Assessment of sleep problems undertaken when identified as behavioural in nature or disruption caused through medication.
-It is expected that initial input has been sought via the Public health nurse (health visitor) / paediatric services.
+In line with multiagency care pathways we also undertake Neurodevelopmental assessments for secondary school aged children, in regards to ASD and ADHD for diagnosis.
+Treatment may be initiated if indicated appropriate in regard to symptoms of ADHD.

+Assessment of sleep problems is undertaken when identified as behavioural in nature or disruption caused through medication prescribed via CAMHS LDT.
+It is expected however, that initial input has been sought via the school nurse (health visitor) / paediatric services.